S8000 Banderol: Name

 Banderol means "package, or small parcel."

 History

-In May 2025 Military intelligence service of Ukraine (HUR) revealed that Russia was using a new cruise missile called S8000 Banderol.
+In May 2025, the Military intelligence service of Ukraine (HUR) revealed that Russia was using a new cruise missile called S8000 Banderol.

-According to GUR the Banderol is more agile than other Russian cruise missiles, suggesting that it may be intended to use flight profiles that are better able to evade Ukrainian air defense systems.
+According to GUR, the Banderol is more agile than other Russian cruise missiles, suggesting that it may be intended to use flight profiles that are better able to evade Ukrainian air defense systems.